amorse25/online-resume/README.md

 # online-resume

-Online Resume to better practice with animations.
+Online Resume for recruiters to get a better visual representation!

+This project was also intended to learn/practice animations more.

 /* More to be added to this project, such as responsiveness for mobile */